cvaad-workshop/iccv23-challenge/README.md

 ## About the dataset
 The dataset (train split) contains **4167 floor plans** of single- as well as multi-unit building complexes, hence extending the building scale w.r.t. of other well know floor plan datasets like [RPLAN](http://staff.ustc.edu.cn/~fuxm/projects/DeepLayout/index.html).

-The dataset can be downloaded from [https://data.4tu.nl/](https://data.4tu.nl/ "https://data.4tu.nl/").
+The dataset will become available soon and can be downloaded from [https://data.4tu.nl/](https://data.4tu.nl/ "https://data.4tu.nl/").

 ### Folder structure